cozlind/page/_posts/2016-10-19-lowpoly-terrain.md

 - LOD
 - noise
 - unity3d
-twitter_text: A procedural terrain generation demo based on perlin noise. - Lowpoly Terrain made by Lind Chen.
+twitter_text: A procedural terrain generation demo based on Perlin noise. - Lowpoly Terrain made by Lind Chen.
-introduction: A procedural terrain generation demo based on perlin noise.
-With LOD technique and mesh collider user can move on this unlimited large terrain.
+introduction: A procedural terrain generation demo based on Perlin noise.
+With LOD technique and mesh collider, a user can move on this unlimited large terrain.
 ---

 Code : *[Github](https://github.com/cozlind/Noise2DTerrain)*